mirrexagon/lua-irc-engine/README.md

 Lua IRC Engine is a basic IRC "translator".
 It provides basic message parsing and a way to add sending convienience functions and command handlers, but leaves the actual processing of commands to the host application.
 For example, it does not implement CTCP, keep a list of joined channels or even know what its nick is.

-It is still a __work-in-progress__ and has not been tested much.
+Not much of the standard modules have been tested.
 Bugs are most likely present.

 The construction `{TODO: [text]}` indicates something I still have to document or figure out how to implement.